Climate change could force Bangkok to move, official warns

 However, Pavich acknowledged that government efforts to tackle the growing problem of air pollution, particularly in Thailand's north, had yet to bear fruit.

-Legislation focused on clean air passed this year and Pavich said national parks officials had stepped up efforts to prevent and put out fires in protected areas.
+The cabinet approved a bill focused on clean air this year, and Pavich said national parks officials had stepped up efforts to prevent and put out fires in protected areas.

 "The agriculture sector is very challenging for us," he said, referring to continued post-harvest burning that is a major contributor to seasonal haze.
 An improvement is not likely for several years.